 Yeah, I know what you’re thinking.
 Behringer?!?
 Really?

 At only $199 it will leave me with $800 for microphones!
 It also gets a favorable nod from Sound on Sound in addition to great customer reviews.
-Since the Midas acquisition Behringer has actually stepped up the quality of their gear quite a bit so compared to the older ADA model this one might be a great addition if you need extra microphone inputs.
-However, it’s not an actual interface that I can hook to the computer so I would always need my Apollo if I wanted to do on-location recording.
+Since the Midas acquisition, Behringer has actually stepped up the quality of their gear quite a bit so compared to the older ADA model this one might be a great addition if you need extra microphone inputs.
+However, it’s not an actual interface that I can hook to the computer so I would always need my Apollo if I wanted to do an on-location recording.

 Quality – Focusrite Scarlett 18i20

 As far as 8 channel interfaces go the Scarlett series gets a lot of recognition.
 Many of the commenters in the Window Shopping Challenge cited either the 2i2 or the 2i4 as something they would purchase.

 At $300 more you would hope that you’re getting higher quality pre-amps because otherwise, it would be hard to justify the purchase.
 In addition, it does work as a stand-alone interface if I wanted to throw it in the backpack with my computer for some on-location recording.